Aphasia is a very common side effect of traumatic brain injury.

 Treating Aphasia after TBI

-To treat any type of aphasia, you are going to need to retrain your brain to control your speech.
+To treat any type of aphasia, you will need to retrain your brain to control your speech.

 Speech therapy exercises that engage neuroplasticity, the method your brain uses to rewire itself, are the best way to do this.

-But to get the most benefit from speech therapy exercises, you should make an appointment to see a speech-language pathologist. (i.e. a speech therapist)
+But to get the most benefit from speech therapy exercises, make an appointment with a speech-language pathologist. (i.e. a speech therapist)

 This is especially important if you have Wernicke’s aphasia or any other type of receptive aphasia.
 Those types of aphasia are more complicated to treat and require a more specific and personal approach.